Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 | Exit path | Acquisition by local/regional buyer, or serve as operating subsidiary | IPO (NASDAQ/NYSE), acquisition, or SPV exit | No IPO path |

-The Wyoming LLC is included for completeness.
-It is the lowest-cost US entity and works well for bootstrapped solo founders running service businesses or SaaS products.
-It does not work for VC fundraising — investors cannot hold preferred stock, and the pass-through tax structure creates complications for institutional investors.
+Wyoming LLCs are the cheapest US entity and work fine for bootstrapped solo founders running service businesses or SaaS โ the best state for non-resident LLC guide covers why Wyoming dominates for this profile.
+They do not work for VC fundraising.
+Investors cannot hold preferred stock, and the pass-through tax structure creates problems for institutional capital.

 When a Delaware C-Corp fits

-The Delaware C-Corp is the standard entity for venture-backed startups.
-This is not because Delaware corporate law is inherently superior for all businesses — it is because the entire US venture capital infrastructure is built around it.
+Delaware is the default for venture-backed startups.
+Not because Delaware law is inherently superior, but because the entire US VC machine is built around it.

 Targeting US or international VC.
-Y Combinator's standard batch terms, a16z's investment documents, and Sequoia's term sheets are all drafted for Delaware C-Corps.
-When a Nigerian founder applies to YC or raises a Series A from a US fund, the investor's legal counsel is already expecting Delaware incorporation.
-Attempting to raise on a Nigerian Ltd/Gte creates friction — not because the entity is invalid, but because the investor's standard documents, tax treatment expectations, and exit mechanics are all designed for Delaware.
+YC's standard batch terms, a16z's investment documents, Sequoia's term sheets: all drafted for Delaware C-Corps.
+When you apply to YC or raise a Series A from a US fund, the investor's lawyers already expect Delaware.
+Raising on a Nigerian Ltd/Gte creates friction, not because the entity is invalid, but because every standard document, tax treatment assumption, and exit mechanic assumes Delaware.

 SaaS with a global customer base.
-A Nigerian founder building SaaS for US or international customers — collecting revenue in USD, serving customers across multiple countries — has a natural alignment with a Delaware C-Corp.
-The US entity simplifies payment processing (Stripe, Paddle), banking (Mercury, SVB), and contracting with US enterprise customers.
+If you are building SaaS for US or international customers, collecting revenue in USD, serving buyers across multiple countries, a Delaware C-Corp simplifies payment processing (Stripe, Paddle), banking (Mercury, SVB), and contracting with US enterprise customers.

-Planning an eventual US listing or acquisition.
-If the exit path involves a NASDAQ/NYSE IPO or acquisition by a US company, a Delaware C-Corp is the expected vehicle.
-The acquiring company's counsel and the IPO underwriters operate within Delaware corporate law.
+Planning a US listing or acquisition.
+If the exit path involves NASDAQ/NYSE or acquisition by a US company, Delaware is the expected vehicle.
+Acquiring counsel and IPO underwriters operate within Delaware corporate law.
 A Nigerian Ltd/Gte would require restructuring before any US-market exit.

 How does your structure score?